Newton Blackmour State Trail

-The Newton Blackmour State Trail is a crushed limestone trail in northern Outagamie County in Wisconsin.
+The Newton Blackmour State Trail is a crushed limestone trail in northern Outagamie County in Wisconsin, United States.
 The trail spans 24 mi on a former rail corridor.
 Its name is derived from the four communities the trail passes through: New London, Shiocton, Black Creek and Seymour.
 The trail's eastern end in Seymour connects to the Duck Creek Trail, which travels east through the Oneida Nation of Wisconsin and ends in the Village of Oneida.

 With the connection to the Duck Creek Trail, the combined trails are over 30 mi long.
 The combined trails extend from the Village of Oneida to New London.

 Access

 The trail is open to bicyclists, walkers, joggers, horseback riders, and pets on leashes.
 In the winter the trail is open to cross-country skiing, snowshoeing, and snowmobiling.

 Amenities

 In the west end of the trail in New London there are hotels, campgrounds, and bike shops.
 Twenty minutes east of the trail in Ashwaubenon, there are also hotels and bike shops.
 In each of the communities the trail goes through, there are various restaurants, grocery stores, and gas stations very close to the path.